mmertsock/TouchGradientPicker/README.md

 ### CenterColorGradientBuilder

 In addition to creating an object of this class and assigning it to the picker object, you need to configure how it reacts to the user's pan gestures.
 You assign one or more properties on the builder object, such as `hueVariance` or `centerColor.hue`.
 You assign blocks that take the current value and `Pan` gesture data as input, and return a new hue/color/etc. value.
 For example, you may wish to have horizontal pan gestures result in a positive/negative shift in the average hue of the gradient.

-See the [demo code][] for a concrete example.
+See the [demo code][] for a concrete, runnable example of TouchGradientPicker usage and gradient builder setup.

 [Dayly Calendar]: http://www.esker-apps.com/dayly/
 [video]: http://www.esker-apps.com/dayly/demo/